gavindidrichsen/bolt_dynamic_inventory/docs/adr/0006-extend-the-plugin-to-handle-not-only-orbstack-but-vmpooler-as-well.md

 ## Context

-The orbstack_bolt_inventory plugin was initially designed to work exclusively with Orbstack VMs.
+The bolt_dynamic_inventory plugin was initially designed to work exclusively with Orbstack VMs.
 However, there was a need to support VMPooler VMs as well, since both types of VMs are commonly used in development and testing environments.
 Supporting both providers in a single plugin would provide a consistent interface and reduce code duplication.

 ## Decision